Tochi Onyebuchi: Novels and stories

 In 2022, Onyebuchi's first adult science fiction novel, Goliath, was published by Tor Books.
-He started working on this novel before writing Beasts of Night.
+He started working on this novel before writing Beasts Made of Night.
 Goliath is set in the year 2050 when the wealthy have moved to space colonies, leaving the poor behind in the crumbling remains of Earth.
 Through his novel, Onyebuchi critiques income inequality, gentrification, and racism.
 Publishers Weekly wrote that it was "urgent, gorgeous work".
 It was selected as The New York Times Editors' Choice Pick and one of "5 Books Not to Miss" by USA Today, and was a nominee for Best Science Fiction Novel in the 2022 Dragon Awards.

 His stories have appeared in several anthologies and Asimov's Science Fiction, Ideomancer, Lightspeed, Omenauna Magazine, and Uncanny Magazine.

+Non-fiction

+In his 2021 non-fiction work (S)kinfolk, Onyebuchi writes about the impact that reading Chimamanda Ngozi Adichie's novel Americanah had on him, as the child of Nigerian immigrants who did not see a himself reflected in a novel until the age of 26.
+Publishers Weekly, characterizing (S)kinfolk as a "moving blend of criticism and memoir", observed: "Readers familiar with Americanah will appreciate the author's insight, and those new to it will find Onyebuchi's masterful integration of anecdote and criticism accessible.
+Full of fresh perspective, this is an eye-opener."

 Comics

 Onyebuchi's first comic was a Domino story for the anthology Marvel's Voices: Legacy.
 One reviewer noted, "Tochi Onyebuchi writes one of the most effective Domino stories ever..."